 As you can see, producing disposable water bottles has already done a significant amount of damage because 90% of bottled water’s cost comes from making the bottle.

 Reduce, Re-Use, Recycle

 “The bottled water industry says correctly, but misleadingly, that the plastic the water comes in is recyclable,” says Peter Gleick of the Pacific Institute.
 “It’s misleading because recyclable is not the same thing as recycled.”

 Mixed messages have been sent over the years in terms of recycling.
 The popular phrase “Reduce, Reuse, Recycle” is in that order for a reason.
-If we treat the “reduce” as our first options and limit our use of recyclables as a whole, that in itself will have a huge impact.
+If we treat the “reduce” as our first option and limit our use of recyclables as a whole, that will have a considerable impact.
 We have gotten so used to the fact that there are multiple recycling options now that we don’t stop to think about how much impact even the materials that can be recycled make on the environment when they are being made themselves.

 Interested in a Bottleless Water System?